 That money, combined with other fundraising, is how we're able to provide funding to thousands of ex-Servicemen and women as well as other vital services in advice, employment, mobility, housing and mental health support.

-Last year we raised more than £4.7 million in voluntary income, and spent in excess of £3.2 million on our charitable activities.
+In 2019-2020 we raised more than £4.1 million in voluntary income, and spent in excess of £3.4 million on our charitable activities.
 In other words, we must raise more than £10,000 a day to continue our work.

 We take pride in being as transparent as possible and take very seriously the trust the Scottish public place in us when they make a donation.
-That's why we publish full, audited Annual Report and Financial Accounts every year, as well as a summary in our annual review.
+That's why we publish full, audited Annual Report and Financial Accounts and Annual Review.

 Established in 1921 as The Earl Haig Fund Scotland, we adopted our current name and logo in 2006 to reflect our revised fundraising activities and welfare services work.

-In 2011, we merged with sister charity The Royal British Legion (TRBL), which operates in England, Wales and Northern Ireland, to form the largest charity group supporting the Armed Forces community across the UK.
+In 2011, we merged with sister charity the Royal British Legion (RBL), which operates in England, Wales and Northern Ireland, to form the largest charity group supporting the Armed Forces community across the UK.

-We continue to operate as a distinct charity within the TRBL group of charities, relying entirely on public donations to allow us to continue our life-changing work.
+We continue to operate as a distinct charity within the RBL group of charities, relying entirely on public donations to allow us to continue our life-changing work.
 Read more about our history.

 Trust and commitment